OrchidLab/OrchidDB/README.md

 ## Architecture

-- HashMap: Bespoke hashmap optimised for atomic rapid transactions of key-value byte strings with timestamp support
-- OrchardDB: Managed HashMap Object
+- HashMap: In Memory hashmap, supports 1024 len Key/Value bytearrays, each with a timestamp
+- OrchardDB: Managed Orchard DB instance, can be instantiated with In-Memory only (default), or with WAL+DB on Disk storage
+- TCP: Small TCP server for put/get/delete operations
+- REPL: Small REPL for cli DB management

 ## Todo

 - [x] Basic Operations